Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Change the inductors on the RF input filter to a larger part with a lower series resistance to decrease the loss in the filter.

+## 2025-08-26

+After spending some time looking at how real inductors work, I've come to the conclusion that the RBP-140+ wasn't so bad.
+When assuming a Q of 35 at 150MHz and using that resistance, it comes out that the elliptic filter I was using had 8dB of loss and the RF input filter had 2.5dB of loss.
+In fact, the stats of the RF input filter were very similar to the RBP-140+, except that has very even group delay.
+All this needs to be re-thought.

+The filter simulations were all reworked based upon how Q actually works.
+Redid the RF input filter to a lowpass elliptic filter, which lowered the loss and give room for bigger inductors with higher Q.
+All the inductors are reworked.